PedroMagar/MISA-I/README.md

 The architecture will consist of 16 registers while 8 are addressable at a time.
 Since 8-bit instruction is too little to hold two full addresses for an 8-register architecture without compromising instruction size, the instruction will specify the Rd (register destiny) while Rs (register source) will be relative to it, this switch will be made through SRB operation.
 Characteristics:
 - Two addresses architecture.
-- 16 registers: split in sets of 4, the instruction field in SRB will determine wich set is to be used.
+- 16 registers: split in sets of 4, the instruction field in SRB will determine which set is to be used.
 - SRB will match the register bank accordingly:
 	- 00: Will use the default register bank, r7-r4 and r3-r0.
 	- 01: Will swap the lower register bank,  r7-r4 and r11-r8.